 This thought process of French inspired stuffing is where my baked brie stuffing was born.
 I want to note that any stuffing that is not prepared in the actual Turkey or Chicken is actually a savory bread pudding.
 The majority of Americans prepare this as a side dish, completely separate of the poultry, so we are technically making bread puddings.
 Something also to note: apparently some people call “stuffing,” “dressing” now… which I’m just not on board with.
 I just wanted to give you a heads up so you don’t throw your plate against the wall when someone tells you they are serving “dressing” at Thanksgiving.
 Don’t worry, you’re not just getting a side of lemon and olive oil.

 Baked Brie Stuffing

-- 2 baguettes ripped into pieces and dried overnight
+- 2 baguettes ripped into pieces and dried at room temp overnight

 - 1 stick unsalted butter

 - Diamond kosher salt have on hand for seasoning throughout